OpenOF/OpenOF/README.md

 Cite:
 ------------------------------------------
-If you use OpenOF for you research please cite:
+If you use OpenOF for your research please cite:

 Cornelius Wefelscheid and Olaf Hellwich
 OpenOF: Framework for sparse non-linear least squares optimization on a gpu.